What is otitis interna?

-Inflammation of the inner ear is called otitis interna, and it is most often caused by an infection.
-The infectious agent is most commonly bacterial, although yeast and fungus can also be implicated in an inner ear infection.
+Inflammation of the inner ear is called otitis interna, most often caused by an infection.
+The infectious agent is most commonly bacterial, although fungus (yeast) can also be implicated in an inner ear infection.

 If your cat has ear mites in the external ear canal, this can ultimately cause a problem in the inner ear and pose a greater risk for a bacterial infection.
-Similarly, inner ear infections may develop if disease exists in one ear canal or when a benign polyp is growing from the middle ear.
+Similarly, inner ear infections may develop if disease exists in one ear canal or when a benign polyp grows from the middle ear.
 A foreign object, such as grass seed, may also set the stage for a bacterial infection in the inner ear.
 Rarely, the infection can spread through the blood from another part of the body.

-Are some cats more susceptible to inner ear infection?
+Are some cats more susceptible to inner ear infections?

-No. In fact, otitis interna is an unusual condition in cats and may signal an underlying abnormality in the anatomy of the ear or an imbalance in the immune system.
-Any cat with a chronic ear infection that is difficult to control may develop otitis interna if the eardrum (tympanic membrane) is damaged as it allows bacteria to migrate down into the inner ear.
+No. Otitis interna is an unusual condition in cats and may signal an underlying abnormality in the anatomy of the ear or an imbalance in the immune system.
+Any cat with a chronic ear infection that is difficult to control may develop otitis interna if the tympanic membrane (eardrum) is damaged.
+A damaged eardrum allows bacteria to migrate into the inner ear.

-Excessively vigorous cleaning of an infected external ear canal can sometimes cause otitis interna.
-Some ear cleansers are irritating to the middle and inner ear and can cause signs of otitis interna if the eardrum is damaged and allows some of the solution to penetrate too deeply.
-Airplane travel can also trigger infection with the changes in middle-ear pressure that occurs during take-off and landing.
+Excessive and vigorous cleaning of an infected external ear canal can sometimes cause otitis interna.
+Some ear cleansers irritate the middle and inner ear and can cause signs of otitis interna if the eardrum is damaged, allowing some of the solution to penetrate too deeply.

-What are the signs of an inner ear infection?
+What are the clinical signs of an inner ear infection?

-The signs and symptoms of otitis interna depend upon the severity and the extent of the infection.
-Some cats may show no outward signs at all, but you may notice your cat is reluctant to chew or seems to be in pain when opening her mouth.
-She may shake his head or paw at the affected ear.
+The signs of otitis interna depend upon the infection’s severity and extent.
+Some cats may show no outward signs, but you may notice your cat is reluctant to chew or seems to be in pain when opening her mouth.
+She may shake her head or paw at the affected ear.

-Your cat may develop a head tilt -- usually to the side of the infected ear -- and she may even lean, fall or roll toward the infected side.
-Her balance may be completely altered making it difficult to walk well, and she may even walk in circles toward the side of the infected ear.
-If both ears are involved, you may see her swing her head from side to side like an elephant swinging its trunk, and she may have a difficult time staying on her feet.
+Your cat may develop a head tilt—usually to the side of the infected ear, and she may even lean, fall, or roll toward the infected side.
+Her balance may be completely altered, making walking difficult, and she may walk in circles toward the side of the infected ear.
+If both ears are involved, you may see her swing her head from side to side and have difficulty staying on her feet.
 Also, cats with active otitis interna cannot hear on the affected side(s).

 Are there other signs I should watch for?